thalassa-cloud/cli/docs/tcloud/tcloud_kubernetes_kubeconfig.md

 ### Options

 ```
+  -n, --cluster-name-in-context   use the cluster name instead of the cluster identity in the kubeconfig context
   -h, --help                      help for kubeconfig
 ```

 ### Options inherited from parent commands